 Overall in 2017, single-family sales were up nearly 28 percent and luxury condo sales were up more than 60 percent.
 More evidence of the strength of the high-end luxury market: nine homes (without acreage) sold for more than $1,000 per square foot in 2017, prices previously only heard of on the coasts according to Schafer.

 She comments, “So what does all of this mean for 2018?
 The temperature is starting out steady between homebuyers and sellers when it comes to single-family luxury homes with 5.88 months of inventory.
 However, home sellers have a little more control of the thermostat with only 4.69 months of luxury condo inventory.
 No deep freeze in sight!”

-Hello and welcome, I am Rebecca and there is something about gathering around the dinner table that brings my life full circle.
+Welcome Home!
+I am Rebecca and there is something about gathering around the dinner table that brings my life full circle.
 Let me share with you… We live in a fast-paced world.
-Connections ....
+Connections often ....